fluent/fluent-plugin-s3/README.md

 Interval to retry polling SQS if polling unsuccessful, in seconds.
 Default is 300.

+## Object Metadata Added To Records

+The name of the bucket and the key for a given object will be added to each log record as `s3_bucket` and `s3_key`, respectively.
+This metadata can be used by filter plugins or other downstream processors to better identify the source of a given record.

 ## IAM Policy

 The following is an example for a minimal IAM policy needed to write to an s3